Find support

 raredementiasupport.org

 Rare Dementia Support aims to empower, guide and inform everyone affected by rare dementias including posterior cortical atrophy (PCA), primary progressive aphasia (PPA), familial Alzheimer’s disease, frontotemporal dementia (FTD), familial frontotemporal dementia and Lewy body dementia.
-They provide specialist support through group meetings that bring people together to share their experiences, newsletters and direct support by email and telephone.
+It provides specialist support through group meetings that bring people together to share their experiences, newsletters and direct support by email and telephone.

 tide